 - The merchant: The business that ends up with the money in exchange for the goods or services provided to the customer.

-- The customer’s credit card issuer: The bank that issued the customer’s credit card.
-For example, a customer who has a Visa® may have it issued from one of many local or national banks.
+- The card issuing bank: The bank that issued the customer’s credit card.
+For example, a customer who has a Visa® may have it issued from one of many local or national banks such as Chase or Wells Fargo.

 - The merchant’s acquiring bank: The bank that issued the merchant account, where the merchant can withdraw funds.